"NEWS OF THE ANCIENT WORLD" (NADAW)

 © Uni MS I NADAW

-In "News from the Old World", current research has been in conversation since April 2022.
+In "News of the Ancient World", current research has been in conversation since April 2022.

 The idea came about as part of the AKOEM Master's programme.
 In a relaxed atmosphere, scientists present their projects, give one or two tips on studying and sometimes even chat informally.
 Dr. Nikola Moustakis accompanied the students in this project on science communication - from the first information on technical equipment, to thoughts on the name and logo, to the first interviews - and cordially invites you to listen.